kdiffin/swagtask/README.md

+this project started off as a fork of primeagens frontend masters hour long htmx+go lecture, its basically nothing like that rn though

 chat gippity made the readme
 im doing this to learn htmx and golang i hate react now im a htmx-grug-pilled dev, f the virtual dom v0 made like 50% of my frontends styles btw